thingsboard/thingsboard.github.io/docs/reference/plugins/kafka.md

 ![image](/images/reference/plugins/kafka/kafka-plugin-config-2.png)

-Please set correctly Kafka Bootstrap Servers URL and any other parameters localed in plugin configuration section that are suitable for your case so Kafka extension is able to connect to Kafka broker.
+Please set correctly Kafka Bootstrap Servers URL and any other parameters located in plugin configuration section that is suitable for your case so Kafka extension is able to connect to Kafka broker.

 Click on *'Activate'* plugin button: